vippsas/vipps-ecom-api/vipps-ecom-api-quick-start.md

 ## Before you begin

-This document covers the quick steps for getting started with the eCom API.

 **Important:** We strongly recommend that you use the newer [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api) instead.

-**Important:** The examples use standard example values that you must change to use *your* values.
+The examples use standard example values that you must change to use *your* values.
 This includes API keys, HTTP headers, reference, etc.

 ## Your first Payment